joedj/ftpii/branches/0.0.15_dvd/README.txt

 To specify a password via wiiload, pass an argument e.g. wiiload boot.elf YourPassword.
 To specify a password remotely, use the SITE PASSWD and SITE NOPASSWD commands.

+A working DVDX installation is required for the DVD features.

 *** THANKS ***